Student Affairs Office

 Leadership and Community Engagement

 The Student Affairs Office offers numerous community building activities throughout the year to bolster student life.
 From pumpkin carving contests to student group lunches and scavenger hunts, the office is committed to fostering a vibrant and close-knit community in engaging, interactive ways.
-We welcome the chance to work with you as you find ways to get involved in our wonderful community.

 Health and Wellness

 There are many facets to being a successful professional.
 The legal profession values character and fitness as evidenced by the bar.
-What often gets overlooked, but that is critical to performance, is self-care and wellness.
+What often gets overlooked, but is critical to performance, is self-care and wellness.
 One has to “Be Well to Do Well.”
 Penn Law recognizes that good health habits start before you enter the profession.

 In our continuing effort to assist our students in living a happy and healthy lifestyle, we are pleased to have CAPS counselor, Kyra Selwyn, hosting hours here at Penn Law.
 Kyra Selwyn, PsyD, is a psychologist at CAPS who provides on-site services at the Law School.
 She will work with students to provide initial consultation, support, short-term counseling and referral services.
 To make an appointment, contact CAPS 215-898-7021.